Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Introduction

 \section{Introduction}

 Consider the linear programming (LP) problem in the standard primal-dual formulation

 where $A \in \mathbb{R}^{m\times n}$, $m\leq n$, and we assume the existence of an optimal solution.
 In this paper, we describe an implementation of the interior-point method for LP based on iterative solvers.
 The main computational task in one iteration of the interior-point method is the solution of a system of linear equations to compute the search direction.
-Although there are two known approaches for this, i.e., direct and iterative methods, the direct method is the primary choice so far and there is very few implementation solely depending on an iterative method, e.g.,~\cite{ChenDonohoSaunders1998}.
-This is because the linear system becomes notoriously ill-conditioned toward the end of interior-point iterations and no iterative solver has managed to resolve this difficulty.